 Vegetotherapy is a somatic psychotherapeutic treatment developed around 1935 by Wilhelm Reich, an Austrian psychoanalyst.
 Reich later renamed Vegetotherapy to Psychiatric Orgone Therapy, aligning and integrating it more closely to his Orgone Life Energy theories.

-The core concept of Vegetotherapy is based on the idea that traumatic emotions are “stored” in the body as physical manifestations and tensions in the form of a so-called body armor (also called character armor or muscular armor), which is a physical defense mechanism to keep unresolved emotions in check, that is, suppressed.
+The core concept of Vegetotherapy is based on the idea that traumatic emotions are “stored” in the body as physical manifestations and tensions in the form of a so-called Body Armor (also called Muscular Armor or Character Armor), which is a physical defense mechanism to keep unresolved emotions in check, that is, repressed.

-A person’s body armor (also written as body armour) keeps that person living in falsity, and in chronic physical and emotional distress.
-Subsequently, by releasing or alleviating the person’s body armor one can heal emotionally from traumatic experiences, and physically relax by letting go of tensed body parts or areas.
+A person’s Body Armor (often also written in British English as Body Armour) keeps that person living in falsity, and in chronic physical and emotional distress.
+Subsequently, by releasing or alleviating the person’s Body Armor one can heal emotionally from traumatic experiences, and physically relax by letting go of tensed body parts or areas.

 Emotionally or trauma-induced bodily tensions (physical tightness and stress due to repressed emotions) may be exposed as shallow or difficult breathing, postural issues, distorted facial expressions, muscular pain and constrictions, mobility, motility, and flexibility problems, and low libido, among other conditions.

-The person who experiences emotional release of unresolved trauma may exhibit certain physical purging manifestations, such as screaming, crying, trembling, shaking, and/or vomiting, among other expressions, which may occur during or (days) after the actual Vegetotherapy treatment.
+The person who experiences emotional release of unresolved trauma may exhibit certain physical purging manifestations, such as screaming, crying, trembling, shaking, and/or vomiting, but also intense joy and relief, among other expressions, which may occur during or (days) after the actual Vegetotherapy treatment.
 These phenomena are considered a kind of healthy detoxification as well as a restoration effort of body and mind in order to find a new equilibrium.

-Wilhelm Reich’s has influenced many contemporary body-mind and energy healing therapies, including Tantric bodywork and massage, Somatherapy, Eco-somatics, Abdominal Massage, Dance Movement Therapy, Sexological Bodywork, Bioenergetic Analysis, Bioenergetic Therapy, Biodynamic Massage, and what today goes by labels such as Psychodynamic Therapy, Somatic Psychology, Body Psychotherapy, or Body-oriented Psychotherapy.
+Wilhelm Reich has influenced many contemporary Body-Mind and Energy Healing therapies, including Tantric bodywork and massage, Somatherapy, Eco-somatics, Abdominal Massage, Dance Movement Therapy, Sexological Bodywork, Bioenergetic Analysis, Bioenergetic Therapy, Biodynamic Massage, and what today goes by labels such as Psychodynamic Therapy, Somatic Psychology, Body Psychotherapy, or Body-Oriented Psychotherapy.